JanSharp/phobos/README.md

 git submodule update
 ```

+There are `scripts/build_src.lua` and `scripts/build_factorio_mod.lua` which have to be run through `entry_point.lua` (see that file itself for details).

-There are `scripts/build_src.lua` and `scripts/build_factorio_mod.lua`.
-I'd recommend looking at the `.vscode/tasks.json` file to know how to use them (or if you're using vscode already, just run those tasks from the command pallet.)
+If you're using vscode just run the build tasks from the command pallet.

 Then to actually run src or those built "binaries" check the `.vscode/launch.json` file.